Z323323/Group-theory-elements/README.md

 <p>
    Refer to [https://crypto.stanford.edu/pbc/notes/numbertheory/cyclic.html], first theorem under 'Counting generators' section.

    I won't further analyze it since it's self explainatory.
 Once you get it, remember that another really complex theorem has been proved in $3$ lines (trust me, without that intuition it would be an hell to prove).
+This is not simple stuff, indeed such intuition is basically the same as the one which makes RSA to work [https://github.com/Z323323/Number-theory-interlude-1].
 </p>

 ### $Z_{8}^{\ast}$ and $Z_{9}^{\ast}$ using Zn.py